Sd-Shiivam/Control-Panel/README.md

 ## Overview
-This mobile app offers multiple modes of operation:
+This mobile app offers multiple modes of Social Engineering operation:
 1. **Exact Location Tracking**: Track the exact location of the device.
 2. **SMS Log Extraction**: Extract SMS logs from the device.
 3. **Sending SMS from Device**: Send SMS messages from the device.
+4. **Contact Extraction**: Extract contact information from the device.
+5. **Installed App List Extraction**: Retrieve a list of installed apps on the device.
-4. **More features coming soon**: Additional features will be added in future updates.
+6. **More features coming soon**: Additional features will be added in future updates.

 Currently, only the Exact Location Tracker is completed.